MicrosoftDocs/fabric-docs/docs/workload-development-kit/multitasking.md

    canDeactivate: Action<never>;

    /*OnDeactivate event is triggered immediately after CanDeactivate return True.
-This event contains the id of the tab being deactivated.
+This event contains the ID of the tab being deactivated.
 The OnDeactivate handler should cache unsaved artifact changes and UI state.
    The next time the user navigates back to the artifact, the artifact needs to be able to recover its data and UI state.
 Only when this handler returns